Sankey2907/StaffSynchDashboard/README.md

 # StaffSynchDashboard
-This PowerBI project solves the problem which a buisness owner faces to manage its employee attendance and tracking their work
+This PowerBI project solves the problem which a buisness owner faces to manage its employee and tracking their work